yitao36/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `delete:event 2` deletes the 2nd evebt in the displayed event list.
+* `delete:event 2` deletes the 2nd event in the displayed event list.

 <br>